Last night, I made Indian curried lentils—a dish so good and so easy, that I make so often, I’ve got it memorized.

 - Salt to taste (start with 1/2 tsp)

-- Heat up the oil (in either a saucepan or a very large skillet) over medium heat.
+- Heat up the oil or ghee (in either a saucepan or a very large skillet) over medium heat.

 - Add the cumin seeds, and stir those around until they’re fragrant, about 2 minutes.
 Oh, how I love cumin.